Android Central Verdict

 As a home Internet security product, it's absolutely inexcusible that Linksys wouldn't offer such protections.
 As it stands, no matter how nice this remote Linksys SmartWiFi service might be, it should not be used until Linksys adds 2FA.
 Period.
 I disabled it on mine as soon as I was done with the review because it's simply too big of a security risk to keep enabled.

 The competition in the router space is pretty fierce, by any standard.
-Take the TP-Link Archer AX6000 (pictured above).
-It sells for $100 less than the Linksys AX6000, offers the same theoretical 6Gbps Wi-Fi 6 bandwidth, and even doubles the number of gigabit Ethernet ports to eight.
+Take the TP-Link Archer AX6000 (opens in new tab) (pictured above) which is one of the best wireless routers.
+It sells for $100 less than the Linksys MR9600, offers the same theoretical 6Gbps Wi-Fi 6 bandwidth, and even doubles the number of gigabit Ethernet ports to eight.
 The downsides?
-It's not easily expandable like the Linksys AX6000 is (meaning you can't just add a bunch of similar routers and make a mesh network), and the TP-Link Tether smartphone app also doesn't support 2-factor authentication (just as Linksys doesn't).
+It's not easily expandable like the Linksys MR9600 is (meaning you can't just add a bunch of similar routers and make a mesh network), and the TP-Link Tether smartphone app also doesn't support 2-factor authentication (just as Linksys doesn't).

 Who it's for

 - If you've already got Linksys routers and want to add Wi-Fi 6 to your mesh network

 - Extra-large homes (need to buy additional products for a mesh network)

 - Anyone security-minded that wants remote router management

 The Linksys MR9600 has two major problems that, ultimately, keep it from being a recommended buy.
 First up is the price, which is a bit on the high side, even for a Wi-Fi 6 router.
 All the additional tech that has to go into a Wi-Fi 6 router inherently makes it more expensive, but there are plenty of other name brand routers that come in with similar (or better) features and a lower price.
 There are even several mesh Wi-Fi 6 routers that cost the same or less and will give you better coverage for the price.